Overland Park TAP Findings – Public Presentation April 23

 - Business Attraction: What strategies are needed to attract restaurant, retail and entertainment options to this location?
 Strategies could include financial incentives, zoning code modifications, mobility needs and ownership/management policies, etc.

-What is the financial commitment that the City can expect to bring a plan to reality?
+- Cost: What is the financial commitment the City can expect to bring a plan to reality?
 What would be the expected return on investment?
 What partnership scenarios should be considered?